Managing Field Sections | Yext Hitchhikers Platform

 Deleting a Section

-We highly recommend choosing the first option, as you must be very careful and deliberate about deleting fields in your account.
-We cannot retrieve the data for fields that have been deleted.
+We highly recommend choosing the first option, as we cannot retrieve the data for fields that have been deleted.

 Add a Section from an Existing Entity Type